 After we looked at all the Display Gardens, we walked through one of the three rooms of booths and then went to a couple seminars.
 The first seminar was "Part 1: Containers 101" and the second was "Part 2: Plant Palettes" both by Wendy Welch.
 Wendy Welch is a Container Designer who teaches classes at Swansons Nursery in Seattle, and at Edmonds Community College (where I went to school).
 I really enjoyed her seminars, she explained things in a very easy-to-understand way.
 In part two of the seminar, she showed several slides with ideas for plant combinations which I always find helpful.

-We then ate lunch and continued our visit by looking at the container competition.
-Different designers and nurseries had each put together a grouping of containers with specific themes.
+s and nurseries had each put together a grouping of containers with specific themes.
 One of my favorites was using succulents and bright colors.
 Another really neat one had a miniature theme.
 They made miniature garden scenes in their containers.
 Each was very creative.
 We finished off our time by walking through the remaining area of booths which included nursery booths with live plants for sale.

 Overall I really enjoyed the show.
 The display gardens had some great ideas in them, and hearing Wendy talk about making containers made me want to get back into that.